Oliver's Italian

 Italian-American as a Culinary Category

 It is worth understanding what Italian-American cooking is as a tradition in its own right rather than measuring it against the benchmark of regional Italian.
 The cuisine that developed in American immigrant communities through the late nineteenth and twentieth centuries made specific adaptations: richer sauces, more meat, larger portions, and a softening of the sharp acidic edges that characterize much of Southern Italian cooking.
 Dishes like baked ziti, chicken parmigiana, and linguine with clam sauce became American staples precisely because they translated well to a different set of ingredients and a different appetite scale.
-Restaurants in this tradition are leading understood on their own terms, not as approximations of something happening in Bologna or Naples.
+Restaurants in this tradition are best understood on their own terms, not as approximations of something happening in Bologna or Naples.

 What distinguishes a reliable neighborhood Italian-American restaurant from a mediocre one is consistency across the fundamentals: pasta texture, sauce depth, the ratio of cheese to protein in baked dishes, and the freshness of the bread service.
 These are the metrics that matter to regulars, who are the audience that sustains places like Oliver's over years rather than viral moments.
-For a broader view of where Oliver's fits in the Greenwood Village dining picture, see our full Greenwood Village restaurants guide.

 Planning Your Visit